 This Day In Writing History

 The Six Gallery in San Francisco was a former auto repair shop that had been turned into an art gallery.
-After Rexroth introduced Ginsberg to poet Gary Snyder, the two men sent out postcard invitations to the Six Gallery Reading.
-Rexroth, Ginsberg, and Snyder were scheduled to read, along with Philip Whalen, Philip Lemantia, and Michael McClure.
-Ginsberg introduced the group to Jack Kerouac, who would describe the Reading in his novel, The Dharma Bums.
+After Rexroth introduced Ginsberg to poet Gary Snyder, the two men planned the Six Gallery Reading and sent out postcard invitations to the event.
+Rexroth, Ginsberg, and Snyder were all scheduled to read, along with Philip Whalen, Philip Lemantia, and Michael McClure.
+Ginsberg introduced the group to Jack Kerouac, who would depict the reading in his classic novel, The Dharma Bums.
+(1958)

 The Six Gallery Reading got a lot of publicity.
 Soon, everyone was talking about Allen Ginsberg and his amazing poem, and he became a celebrity.
 The following year, Howl was published in a collection called Howl and Other Poems (1956).
 Howl, dedicated to Ginsberg's friend and fellow mental patient Carl Solomon, (who introduced him to the writings of Antonin Artaud and Jean Genet) was a revolution in American poetic voice and these gutwrenching opening lines would forever be imprinted in the American consciousness: